CourseReps/ECEN489-Spring2015/Project3/readme.md

 Column Name | SQL Name | Details
 --- | --- | ---
-ID | locid | Auto-incrementing key for this location.
+ID (Key) | locid | Auto-incrementing key for this location.
 Used in CHECK-INS table Location Name | locname | Plain English label for this LOI Picture Info | locimg | Image processing information for object identification (or reference to where the information can be found)
 GPS Coords | locgps | Lat/Lon coordinates of this location